BehnazShojaei/Drops2Ocean/README.md

 **Help people to be employable!**

-Drops2Ocean is a platform dedicated to supporting individuals in advancing their learning, skills, and networking opportunities.
+Drops2Ocean is a platform dedicated to supporting individuals in advancing their learning, skills, and networking opportunities.Whether you’re looking to **upgrade your skillset**, prepare for the **next job interview**, or make **valuable connections**, **Drops2Ocean** is here to support you every step of the way.

 ---

-## **Intended Audience / User Stories**

-This platform is for anyone seeking:

-- **Skill Development**: Gain new skills by securing premium memberships for online learning platforms like LinkedIn Premium and Udemy.
-- **Career Preparation**: Get help with preparing resumes, attending networking events, and dressing for interviews.
-- **Networking**: Build meaningful connections to enhance employability and career growth.

-Whether you’re looking to **upgrade your skillset**, prepare for the **next job interview**, or make **valuable connections**, **Drops2Ocean** is here to support you every step of the way.

----

 ## ** Used**

-- Enable media upload
+- Enable media upload (has been disabled for submissions, need some more work from backend)
 - progress bar
 - Error handling for making projects/pledges
 - Error handling for login